kaworu/adventofcode-2015/README.md

 Also puzzles gets harder as days goes by, to the point that finding elegant AWK solution become really challenging.
 The most outstanding limitations are:

-- There are very few built-in functions and (almost) all of them are string processing functions.
+- **There are very few built-in functions** and (almost) all of them are string processing functions.
 Hasn't been a big issue since most challenges are mathematical puzzles.

-- Only two scalar types (if we omit regexp): strings and Double-precision floating-point numbers.
+- **Only two scalar types** (if we omit regexp): strings and Double-precision floating-point numbers.
 This makes some stuff usually ubiquitous in "general purpose" programming languages (e.g. bitwise operations) a bit tricky.

-- It is not possible to return associative arrays from functions.
+- **It is not possible to return associative arrays from functions**.
 This can be worked around by passing an array as parameter that is to be modified by the function.

-- The only composite type — associative arrays — is not recursive (values are limited to numbers or strings).
+- **The only composite type — associative arrays — is not recursive** (values are limited to numbers or strings).
 Because of this, it is often hard to implement solutions able to solve the general case problem as they can require an "additional" dimension (e.g. 4 lines input vs arbitrary lines input).
 So far I've been able to use multiple array subscripts (which is